 Identification of and referral to campus resources and services in support of student success.

 Additionally, advising is provided by faculty advisors in partnership with the academic advisors in the college.

 III.
 Oversight and Responsibility for Academic Advising

-  The Office of the Provost, through the director of the Institute Advising Office, provides strategic leadership to ensure consistent undergraduate advising services and resources across the university.
+The Office of the Provost, through the director of the University Advising Office, provides strategic leadership to ensure consistent undergraduate advising services and resources across the university.

 IV.
 Academic Advising Expectations

 Undergraduate students will have access to a wide range of advising resources and services at RIT.
 Academic advising services in each academic unit or college will minimally include the following: